Battling insurance companies

 Their medical board has decided to no longer cover Xopenex (levalbuterol).
 It's more expensive than Albuterol, so of course they want everyone to use the cheaper version.

-He knows he has to be agressive in treating Son #2.
-The only problem is his Xopenex inhaler and nebulizer vials have just expired.
+He knows he has to be aggressive in treating Son #2.
+The only problem is my son's Xopenex inhaler and nebulizer vials have just expired.
 And insurance is no longer covering them.
 Pediatrician suggested I call the pharmacies and ask for the cash price.
 A Xopenex inhaler will be $58, the vials for the nebulizer will run $130.

 And I wonder where all my money goes?!

-At least insurance is still covering his Xolair prescriptions - it used to be $1000 a month, but that's what it was when Son #2 started receiving injections almost 3 years ago, I'm sure the price has gone up since then.
+At least insurance is still covering his Xolair injections - it used to be $1000 a month when he started on it 3 years ago, I'm sure the price has gone up since then.

 Comments